 \section{Introduction}

-The current paper is devoted to the study of the asymptotic behavior of globally defined bounded solutions of the following parabolic-parabolic chemotaxis system with logistic source and consumption,
+The current paper is devoted to the study of the asymptotic behavior of globally defined bounded solutions of the following parabolic-parabolic chemotaxis system with logistic source and consumption

-where $\chi$ is a constant which can be either positive or negative, and $a$, $b$, and $\tau$ are positive constants.
+where $\chi$ is a constant that can be either positive or negative, and $a$, $b$, and $\tau$ are positive constants.
 In \eqref{main-Eq}, $u(t,x)$ denotes the population density of some biological species and $v(t,x)$ denotes the population density of some chemical substance at time $t$ and space location $x$; $\chi$ is referred to as the chemotaxis sensitivity coefficient; the reaction term $u(a-bu)$ is referred to as a logistic source; and $\tau$ is linked to the diffusion rate of the chemical substance.
-The chemotaxis sensitivity coefficient $\chi>0$ indicates that the biological species is being attracted by the chemical signal, and $\chi<0$ indicates that the biological species is repelled by the chemical signal. {We studied the global existence of classical solutions of \eqref{main-Eq} with given initial conditions in \cite{HSZ}.}
+The chemotaxis sensitivity coefficient $\chi>0$ indicates that the biological species is being attracted by the chemical signal, and $\chi<0$ indicates that the biological species is repelled by the chemical signal.

-Chemotaxis is a phenomenon that the movement of living organisms or cells are partially oriented along the gradient of certain chemicals.
-This phenomenon plays an important role in many biological processes such as embryo formation and tumor development.
+Chemotaxis is a phenomenon in which the movement of living organisms or cells is partially oriented along the gradient of certain chemicals.
+This phenomenon plays an important role in many biological processes, such as embryo formation and tumor development.
 The development of mathematical models for chemotaxis dates back to the pioneering works of Keller and Segel in the 1970s (\cite{KeSe0, KeSe1, KeSe2}).
-Since these pioneering works, a large amount of research has been carried out toward various chemotaxis models.
-See, for example, { \cite{HeVe1, HeVe2, JaLu, Nag, Tao, ZhLi}, etc. for the study of global existence and finite-time blow-up in the following minimal chemotaxis model on a bounded domain,
+Since these pioneering works, a large amount of research has been carried out on various chemotaxis models.
+See, for example, {\cite{HeVe1, HeVe2, JaLu, Nag, Tao, ZhLi}, etc. for the study of global existence and finite-time blow-up in the following minimal chemotaxis model on a bounded domain,